serverless/blog/posts/2017-10-10-serverless-conf-2017-nyc-recap.md

 If the last ServerlessConf was the conference of serverless projects, this one was the conference of serverless tooling.

+Everyone is talking about what tools we still need in order to make serverless easier to build with, debug and secure.
+And every presentation has been plugging which tools they use right now and doling out wish lists for new features.
+We've had talks about new tools everyone is pumped to try or has already tried and loved—[AWS X-ray](https://aws.amazon.com/xray/), [IOpipe](https://www.iopipe.com/), [Auth0 extend](https://auth0.com/extend/)...

 In our opinion, it's a hugely positive shift.
 We've reached the point where everyone knows they can make cool stuff with serverless, and now they want an ecosystem to support serverless development.
+Nobody can build fast enough, but they're furiously building anyway.
+We can already tell: ServerlessConf next year will already be a drastically different landscape.

 Here are some notes from our favorite Day 1 talks.
 We'll update this tomorrow with Day 2 talk summaries, so be sure to check back in.